clairedavid/ml_in_hep/week2/NN2_backprop.md

 :label: deltaLastFullEq
 \qquad \; \boldsymbol{\delta}^{(i,L)}_{1 \times n_L} =\; L^{\prime}\left(\boldsymbol{a}^{(i,L)}_{1 \times n_L}\right) \odot f^{\prime}\left(\boldsymbol{z}^{(i,L)}_{1 \times n_L}\right)
 ```
 It is an element-wise multiplication of two row vectors.
 The schematics on top of the equation shows the dimension of the terms.
 As they are lists with a value for each data sample, and we already use the left/right and up/down directions for matrix and vector operations, the $i$ index is here the 'depth'.
-In the schematics, it is represented as piled up Tetris-like tetrominos (here only three data samples are represented for illustrative purposes).
+In the schematics, it is represented as piled up Tetris-like tetrominos; here only a few data samples (sheets) are represented for illustrative purposes.

-The derivatives of the cost is:
+The derivative of the cost is:
 ```{image} ../images/lec07_tetris_dCostdWlastLayer.png
 :alt: tetrominodCostLast
 :width: 50%